 As part of Collingwood’s Senior Social Impact Labs, we had established a student-run organization: Pawsitivity Society.
 Formally partnered with USRS (Urban Safari Rescue Society), BC SPCA (Prevention of Cruelty to Animals), Hope of Paws and other related-coalitions of animal institutes, we aim to provide a voice to the voiceless and spearhead a campaign to spread awareness of animal welfare.
 A few weeks ago organized with USRS, we brought in 10 to 12 exotic animals onto Collingwood’s campus.
 Students and teachers had the opportunity to observe, touch and learn animal-related topics such as how owning exotic pets can be problematic for our local ecosystems as well as in regards to the animal’s well being.
 In addition to our successful event, over 50+ Collingwood students were present coming from AP biology classes, Life Science, Sustainability clubs, and Art classrooms.

 I participated in the Law Foundation Cup (the Provincial debate tournament) this past weekend at SFU.
-Collingwood sent seven teams to compete in the junior and senior categories.
-This is a record number of teams!
-It was an incredible weekend; I faced a lot of strong teams from all across BC.
+Collingwood sent seven teams to compete in the junior and senior categories of this tournament—a record number of teams!
+It was an incredible weekend; I faced many strong teams from all across BC.

 To attend Provincials, I first competed in the Regional debate tournament, which took place in January.
-Top-ranking teams at the Regionals were invited to compete in the Provincials—the next step after Provincials is the Nationals, which will take place in May.
-My partner and I qualified for the Senior Debate Nationals; our team ranked ninth overall.
-Collingwood had a total of two senior Collingwood teams qualify for the Nationals!
+Top-ranking teams from regionals were invited to compete in the provincials.
+The next step after Provincials is the Nationals, which will take place in May.
+My partner and I qualified for the Senior Debate Nationals; our team ranked ninth overall!
+Two Collingwood senior teams qualified for the Nationals.

 Day One (8:30 AM) – The first day of DSABC Public Speaking Provincials has begun!
 Provincials this year are hosted by the Collingwood School Morven campus.
 Roughly one hundred students from across the lower mainland have come to compete at provincials!
 Competitors have just recently arrived and are beginning to prepare their persuasive speeches, which is the first category this morning.
 Today will be the persuasive speaking, interpretive reading/solo acting, and impromptu speaking categories of the competition.
 Soon, judge and competitor briefings will begin!
 Good luck to all competitors!